-- lawn umbrellas
+- Lawn umbrellas

-"Floors" in pool areas must be slip-resistant.
-"Ceilings" usually aren't necessary: you're going to get wet anyway, and sunbathing and swimming go hand-in-hand.
+Floors in pool areas must be slip-resistant.
+Ceilings usually aren't necessary: You're going to get wet anyway, and sunbathing and swimming go hand-in-hand.

 For meditation gardens, some of the concerns are the same, some different.
 Privacy is still very much an issue (since secluded settings are more relaxing than open settings), as is maintenance.
 But safety goes on a back burner.
 Here, reflection, not physical activity, takes center stage.
 Aesthetic considerations, consequently, will carry greater weight.

 Most people find plants more relaxing than hardscape, so consider planting hedges to form the walls of such outdoor rooms.
 If you don't want to wait for hedges to get tall enough to afford privacy, install lattice screens, instead.
 To satisfy your requirement for plants and provide further privacy, train vine plants to grow up the lattice.
 Climbing hydrangeas are perennial vines and an excellent choice for shady areas.
 You have more choices in the sun, including that ever-popular annual, the morning glory.

 In meditation gardens, a ceiling may come in quite handy.
 Here, you'll have to choose between aesthetic and functionality.
-A vine-covered arbor may be more inspiring to gaze up at than a lawn umbrella, but the latter will keep you -- and the books you may be reading -- dry.
+A vine-covered arbor may be more inspiring to gaze up at than a lawn umbrella, but the latter will keep you—and the books you may be reading—dry.
 If you'd like something more solid than an umbrella, consider installing a pergola and covering it with fiberglass.

 But water shouldn't be banned entirely from contemplative outdoor rooms.
 If there's any place in our yards for accessories such as garden fountains and waterfalls, surely it's here!
 There's nothing like the soothing sound of bubbling water to put us into a reflective mood.

 Given their individualized purpose, meditation gardens in particular are outdoor spaces that cry out for accessories.
 Curios and pieces of yard art can serve as focal points here.
-Any objects that have special meaning for you are potential "extras" that you might wish to incorporate, as long as they can stand up to the elements.
+Any objects that have special meaning for you are potential extras that you might wish to incorporate, as long as they can stand up to the elements.

 Outdoor patio furniture sets and similar accessories are utilized in many types of outdoor spaces, especially those designed for dining.
 For many people, the place for dining alfresco is either the patio or the deck, sometimes used in conjunction with outdoor kitchens.
 Fortunately, a wide variety of patio and deck accessories are now available to enhance the experience of dining outdoors.

 Why limit the time you spend in your outdoor spaces to the summertime?
 Even for Northern climes, accessories are available that can extend your enjoyment of the yard into other times of the year.
-Outdoor fireplaces, electric heaters and gas heaters are accessories that will keep you warm through late fall and allow you to resume your pursuits in early spring.
-Outdoor lighting is another great "extender," permitting you to enjoy your outdoor spaces under the stars.
+Outdoor fireplaces, electric heaters, and gas heaters are accessories that will keep you warm through late fall and allow you to resume your pursuits in early spring.
+Outdoor lighting is another great extender, permitting you to enjoy your outdoor spaces under the stars.